-The examination conventions for the MSc in Musculoskeletal Sciences can be found on the MSc in Musculoskeletal Sciences Weblearn page.
+The 2020-21 examination conventions for the MSc in Musculoskeletal Sciences will be available from the start of Michaelmas term 2020 and can be found on the MSc in Musculoskeletal Sciences Canvas Page.

 Students will be informed via email if any revisions are made to these conventions.